RhymezxCode/Color_Interpreter/README.md

 # Color_Interpreter
- This project interpreters color codes from images.
+ This project interpret color codes from images.